hashicorp/vault-guides/identity/vault-agent-templates/README.md

 # Vault Agent with AWS

-These assets are provided to provision AWS resources to perform the steps described in the Vault Agent Template (WIP) guide.
+These assets are provided to provision AWS resources to perform the steps described in the [Vault Agent Template](https://learn.hashicorp.com/vault/identity-access-management/agent-templates) guide.

 ---